 The IEC 61850 communication implementation supports all monitoring and control functions.
-Additionally, parameter setting and disturbance file records can be accessed using the IEC 61850 protocol.
-Disturbance files are available to any Ethernet-based application in the standard COMTRADE format.
-Further, the IED can send and receive binary signals from other IEDs (so called horizontal communication) using the IEC61850-8-1 GOOSE profile, where the highest performance class with a total transmission time of 3 ms is supported.
+Additionally, parameter setting and DFR records can be accessed using the IEC 61850 protocol.
+Oscillographic files are available to any Ethernet-based application in the standard COMTRADE format.
+The IED can send and receive binary signals from other IEDs (so called horizontal communication) using the IEC61850-8-1 GOOSE profile, where the highest performance class with a total transmission time of 3 ms is supported.
+Further, the IED supports sending and receiving of analog values using GOOSE messaging.
 The IED meets the GOOSE performance requirements for tripping applications in distribution substations, as defined by the IEC 61850 standard.
 The IED can simultaneously report events to five different clients on the station bus.